Maia-Everett/jpromises/README.md

 The JPromises library is a *mostly* compliant implementation of the [JavaScript Promises/A+ specification](http://promisesaplus.com/) in Java.
 It is designed to be compatible with AWT and GWT, and potentially with any kind of event dispatch mechanism.
-Its main goal is to eliminate "callback hell"
+Its main goal is to eliminate "callback hell" that arises with code heavily involving Node/GWT style async callbacks.

 ## Why not [JDeferred](http://jdeferred.org)?